Kathleen Malico, BSDH, RDH, President of LIDHA

 Isis earned her associates in applied science from New York City College of Technology and her bachelor’s degree from Farmingdale State College.
 Amid ambitions to become an educator, Isis is pursuing her master’s degree in dental hygiene education from MCPHS.
 Isis is an adjunct clinical instructor at NYCCT and has practiced dental hygiene in private clinical settings for over 23 years.
 She is enthusiastic about working with other professionals to progress the landscape of dental hygiene practice.
 Isis is active in volunteering her time and services to surrounding communities providing oral health screenings and education to children and adults.
 She lives in Port Washington with her husband and recently welcomed her first grandchild.

-Rosalie has been a full-time clinical dental hygienist in private practice for over 17 years.
+Rosalie has been a full-time clinical dental hygienist in private practice for 19 years.
 She earned her Associate of Science and Bachelor of Science degrees in dental hygiene from Farmingdale State College.
-With aspirations of becoming an educator outside of clinical practice, she is currently pursuing her Master of Science at the University at Albany.
-Rosalie has been active in her community’s local events in support of her profession and looks forward to becoming more involved by serving on the board as LIDHA’s Editor.
+With aspirations of becoming an educator outside of clinical practice, she went on to earn her Master of Science at the University at Albany and is currently pursuing a doctoral degree in educational leadership at the University of New England.
+Rosalie is currently a clinical adjunct instructor at Farmingdale State College.
+She remains active in her community’s local events in support of her profession and looks forward to becoming more involved by serving on the board as LIDHA’s Editor.